 The Board supports and encourages effective shareholder participation at general meetings.
-The Company's convened its 2022 AGM in hybrid format for the first time where shareholders had a choice of attending in person at the AGM venue or joining the webcast (live audio-visual webcast or audio-only stream).
-Barring unforeseen circumstances, the Company intends to continue holding future general meetings in hybrid format and will be convening the 2023 AGM in the same hybrid format.
-Details of the arrangements will be provided in the Notice of 2023 AGM.
+The Company's convened its 2023 AGM in hybrid format for the second time, where shareholders had a choice of attending in person at the AGM venue or joining the webcast (live audio-visual webcast or audio-only stream).
+Shareholders who attended the AGM virtually were able to ask questions and vote online just as shareholders who attended in person were able to.